 Editor’s note: Looking for the right inventory management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is inventory management?

 Inventory management is the process by which an organization manages its physical stock, controlling the inflow and outflow of products from the point of procurement to the final sale.
-This includes tracking inventory by location, choosing when to submit purchase orders, and fulfilling sales in an efficient manner.
+This includes tracking inventory by location, choosing when to submit purchase orders and fulfilling sales in an efficient manner.

 “Being able to know where your pieces are at all times is pretty much the key,” added David Singletary, founder and CEO of DJS Digital.

 Inventory management is important to a wide range of businesses, including retail companies, shipping and logistics operations, and manufacturing businesses.
 The exact nature of a business’s inventory management process is dictated by the type of inventory it requires.
-For example, a retail business only needs to track the location and quantities of the finished goods it is selling, while a manufacturer needs to account for both raw materials and finished products.
+For example, a retail business needs to track only the location and quantities of the finished goods it is selling, while a manufacturer needs to account for both raw materials and finished products.

 “Say you’re selling jeans,” Ali said.
 “The first thing you start with is predicting how much you’re going to sell per quarter.
 Place an order for those items.”

 Then, Ali said, there are three major questions to answer.

 - Where will you store the product?
 Consider whether you need a warehouse or if you can store your inventory in a physical retail environment.
 If you are an online business selling on an e-commerce platform, ask yourself whether you need a separate location to store products or if you have enough room in your main office.